compsocialscience/summer-institute/2020/materials/research-speed-dating/Speed_Dating.md

 ```
-Error in gzfile(file, "rb") : cannot open the connection
+Error in filter(., name != "SAMPLE NAME.") : object 'name' not found
 ```